 This was the third time my friend from college had tried to sell them to me online.
 She also did things like post statuses about “That Crazy Wrap Thing” that her friends were supposed to pretend were not advertisements.
 My aunt who homeschools her seven children sells organic cleaning supplies.
 A poet I know says she sells online for the community it gives her.
 A young college administrator likes it for the freebies and the friendships.
 A stay-at-home mom said she was using a lot of makeup anyway, so Younique only made sense.

 Multilevel marketing goes by many names.
 Those being propositioned often think of multilevel marketing as a pyramid scheme or scam; those selling believe the business model is a straightforward way to earn extra income from home.
 Here’s how it works: “Consultants”—sellers for a direct-sales company—solicit new recruits to sell products online, and, in addition to their own sales, those consultants then earn a percentage of their recruits’ sales.
 Those recruits, in turn, then sign up still more online sellers and earn a percentage of their sales, and so on.
 It’s “Avon calling!” for the internet age.
-And as was the case back in Avon’s heyday of the 1950s and 1960s, the vast majority of sellers are women—many of them stay-at-home mothers.
+And as was the case back in Avon’s heyday of the 1950s and 1960s, the majority of sellers are women—many of them stay-at-home mothers.

-While there isn’t any precise data on how many mothers moonlight as salespeople, websites promoting MLM work seem to be everywhere online—including one site called Stay a Stay at Home Mom.
+While there isn’t any precise data on how many mothers moonlight as salespeople, websites promoting multilevel marketing work seem to be everywhere online—including one site called Stay a Stay at Home Mom.
 Kristen Duvall, a self-employed ghostwriter and multilevel-marketing retailer in California, sells both Jamberry and Perfectly Posh products online.
 She says she makes a few hundred dollars of income each month.
 Duvall said selling for Jamberry, which sells trendy nail wraps, is fun for her.
-“It’s this community of collectors and fans that swap wraps like baseball cards,” she said.
+“It’s this community of collectors and fans that swap wraps like baseball cards,” she told me.
 It’s true: Collectors can trade a limited-edition wrap pattern for double to triple the amount they originally paid.
 The same goes for the clothing company LuLaRoe, another multilevel-marketing operation, where limited prints can sell for hundreds of dollars in profit.

 I saw all this firsthand.
-For nearly a year, I observed Duvall’s group—the Sparky Lil Spitfires— and saw women, and a few men, negotiate the ins and outs of life in direct sales.
+For nearly a year, I observed Duvall’s group—the Sparky Lil Spitfires—and saw women, and a few men, negotiate the ins and outs of life in direct sales.

 Take the clothing retailer DeAnne Stidham, for example.
 She launched LuLaRoe in 2013, and by 2016, multiple outlets, including Forbes and Business Insider, heralded the company as ingenious.
 Now, just a year later, the hit pieces—LuLaRoe is known for its colorful prints and leggings—keep coming.
 A LuLaRoe spokesperson told me that the company has been able to grow so fast due to its “tens of thousands of Independent Fashion Retailers” who work off the brand’s “Social Retail” experience.